mirosteiger/react-stepsequencer/README.md

 # react-stepsequencer
- Just messing around with the ToneJs-Web Audio framework
+ Just messing around with the ToneJs-Web Audio framework and some styling